alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 ...
 ```

-You can see the folders for the subrepos are empty:
+In such case, You can see the folders for the subrepos are empty:

 ```
 [/tmp/project-lexer-generator(master)]$ tree